Flowminder/FlowKit/docs/source/analyst/index.md

 ### Example FlowClient usage

-Example usage of FlowClient to run daily location, modal location and flow queries is provided [here](../analyst/example_usage/).
+Documentation for FlowClient can be found [here](../Components/FlowClient/).
+Example usage of FlowClient to run daily location, modal location and flow queries is provided [here](./example_usage/).

 <a name="flowauth">

 ## FlowAuth

 To connect FlowClient to FlowAPI, an access token must be generated using FlowAuth.
-Once an administrator has created a FlowAuth login for a user (see instructions [here](../install/#granting-user-permissions-in-flowauth)), that user can follow these steps to generate a token:
+Once an administrator has created a FlowAuth login for a user (see instructions [here](../install.md#granting-user-permissions-in-flowauth)), that user can follow these steps to generate a token:

-1. Log into FlowAuth (<a href="http://localhost:8000/" target="_blank">http://localhost:8000</a>) using the username and password created by the administrator.
+1. Log into FlowAuth using the username and password created by the administrator.

 2. Optionally, click on the person icon (top right) and reset password.